 Meanwhile, in a large wide mixing bowl place flour, cinnamon, salt, rum, sugar and eggs.

-Stir in the yeast with a bit of milk and start kneading a smooth dough.
+Stir in the yeast with milk and start kneading a smooth dough.
 Beat the air out and knead with a solid spatula from the bottom.
 The Dough shouldn’t be too thick, nor too liquid, just like a pancake batter.
 If needed add more milk from the mug.
+I used 1.5 cup of lukewarm milk in total.
+My tip is to use a mixer to whisk a really smooth dough.

 In the finale, decide if you would like make Oliebollen or Appelflappen too.
 I transfered ⅓ of the dough into a small bowl and sprinkled with flour.
 For Festive Oliebollen, I added rinsed raisins and cranberries.

 The last stir and sprinkle with some flour as well.
-Cover both with clean cloths and let it sit for about 30 minutes in a warm place.
+Cover both with clean cloths and let it sit for at least 30 minutes in a warm place.

 The last step in deep-frying.
 My advice is an ice cream spoon and lots of oil.
 The more oil you have, the better the Oliebollen keep the form of the balls.
-Simply scoop the dough with an ice cream spoon and deep-fry for about 3-4 minutes until it looks nicely golden and baked through.
+Simply scoop the dough with an ice cream spoon and deep-fry for about 3-4 minutes on medium heat until it looks nicely golden and baked through.
+If you have really hot oil, it will go much faster, but the dough can be raw in the middle.
+Therefore, keep the heat lower constantly and pay attention.

 For the Appelflappen, gently soak slices of the apple into the dough, so they are nicely covered from all the sides.
 You can use 2 forks to do that.
 Then, deep-fry them for about 1-2 minutes.
 It goes fast because they have less dough within.